Georgia Wrongful Death Lawyers Fighting For The Loss Of Loved Ones Due To Negligence

 We hope you never have to face the death of a loved one as a result of someone else’s irresponsibility.
 For those who do, no amount of money can compensate for their losses.
 Nonetheless, Georgia law gives a path to justice.

+In most personal injury cases, the victim files a claim against the party who caused the harm.
 The family or estate of the deceased must file a claim for damages in a wrongful death case.

 The Brown Firm is a wonderful firm!
 They came to my case in the middle and had to untangle a mess.
 They did so with great dedication and skill.
 They are thorough, decisive, and very knowledgeable.
 I was grateful to have them in my corner.
 Thanks to them, we won.
 Even after our case was finished they made certain I understood what my future options were, and how to navigate things going forward.
 They are a lifesaver.

 Suppose an individual is killed because of wrongful conduct.
 In that case, the victim’s family and other beneficiaries may be able to file a wrongful death action against the person or entity responsible for the incident.

 The actions that cause injury, which result in death, can be intentional or unintentional.
 For example, a blow to the head during an argument that results in the person’s death is an intentional action.
 Yet a driver who unintentionally causes the death of another person in an accident can still be sued for wrongful death.

 A wrongful death action differs from criminal charges, like murder.
 Neither of these two proceedings affects or controls the other.
 This means that the victim’s family can still sue a defendant acquitted of murder in a civil action for wrongful death.